Hollywood Squares: 1986–1989

 The game used the original version's rule that games could not be won due to an opponent's error.
 For the first season, each game was worth $500 with a bonus of $100 per square if time ran out in the middle of a game.
 Beginning in season two, the third and subsequent games were worth $1,000 (or $200 per square).
 If time had run out with the contestants tied, one more question was asked to one celebrity; if the contestant agreed or disagreed correctly, they won the money for one square and the match.
 If not, their opponent automatically won.
 The single-question format was also used on occasions where there was not enough time remaining for a proper third round.
 The contestant who finished with the most money won the match and went on to the bonus round.
 Contestants wore name tags on all episodes of this version except for the premiere.

 This version lasted three seasons, ending on June 16, 1989.
 At the end of the final episode, a video clip from the first week of shows was run, introducing the celebrities who had appeared that week.
 Davidson, the panelists, the audience, and the crew then sang "Happy Trails" under the credits, with the crew members sitting in the squares and holding up signs that displayed their names and titles.
-The song continued under a montage of audio clips from the show's run as everyone faded away and the lights gradually went out, leaving only the squares illuminated, and the credits sequence ended on a freeze frame of balloons being showered onto the stage.
+The song continued under a montage of audio clips from the show's run as everyone faded away and the lights gradually went out, leaving only the squares illuminated, and the credits sequence ended on a freeze frame of balloons being showered onto the stage before the final fade to black.

 Secret Square

 The second game of each show was a Secret Square game.
-As with the original version, the Secret Square was revealed to the home audience at the start of this game; if a contestant chose that square, a school bell sounded and if the contestant agreed or disagreed correctly, he/she won a prize (usually a trip).
+As with the original version, the Secret Square was revealed to the home audience at the start of this game; if a contestant chose that square, a school bell sounded and if the contestant agreed or disagreed correctly, they won a prize (usually a trip, if it was won, Davidson would tell the contestant to "Pack your bags!").
 The prize did not increase in value from one show to the next if it was not collected.